Shyam-Has-Your-Anomaly-Mitigated/Emul/README.md

+* base-1
+* lists
+* functions as a list of instructions to be processed
+* functional logic; no if/else statements

 # Scrabble!!! :D
 Changed name from "Emul" to "Shyamscript" (as in Shyam + Sanskrit + [script](https://en.wikipedia.org/wiki/Source_code)).
 <br>Romanised as "Śyāmascriptum" (from Saṃskṛtam, [Latinised](https://en.wiktionary.org/wiki/scriptum)).